Vegan Vanilla Cheesecake

 When you’re ready to eat them, transfer them to room temperature for around 30 minutes then pop them in the fridge until they’re completely thawed.

 I haven’t tested this myself yet but I would think you could make it gluten-free by simply switching out the Digestives for gluten-free ones, such as Asda’s free-from digestives.
-You may also need to use a little more vegan butter to help it stick together.
+You may also need to use a little more or less vegan margarine.

 Alternatively, you could use a base made from dates and nuts, such as this one by Chocolate Covered Katie.